Prohibited Pyramid Schemes in Sri Lanka

 Pyramid Schemes Video - Sinhala

-Sinhala Interviews
+Sinhala and Tamil Interviews

 TV Programme Conducted with Shraddha TV